sptankard/digitalsecuritycurriculum/pages/02.curriculum/01.intro/chapter1.en.md

 <div class="WHAY_H1" markdown="1"># HOW TO USE THIS CURRICULUM</div>

 We hope this curriculum will arm you with basic digital security knowledge and effective, simple-to-follow pointers for staying safe.
 Read this material, come to the workshops, and refer to the curriculum whenever you need to.
-We will also be offering curriculum module updates at http://www.equalitylabs.org so visit us often!
+We will also be offering curriculum module updates at [Equality Labs](http://www.equalitylabs.org) so visit us often!

 THE CURRICULUM AND WORKSHOP SHOULD HELP YOU: